How to Sing with a Deeper Voice: Exercises and Techniques

 1. What Makes a Voice Sound Deep?

-• Thick vocal cords that vibrate at a slower rate
+• Thick vocal folds that vibrate slowly

 2. Breathe Low to Sing Low